jjcarretero/TripleX/README.md

 Is a Simple number puzzle Game to learn some C++ coding

-Main objective: Hacking into a computer lock
+Main objective: Hacking into a computer lock.

 Need to find a valid combination of codes

 Starts easy, becomes much harder